25 Feb Health, Safety and Security

 Page Section Selection Menu.
 Click a link to get moved further up or down the page or simply scroll.

 FHA HEALTH, SAFETY, & SECURITY (HSS) Mission & Links to Important Files

 The HSS Mission: As stated in the Fearrington Homeowners Association (FHA) Articles of Incorporation, one of the important purposes of the FHA is to “provide for the health, safety and welfare” of the residents of Fearrington Village.
 As part of this important mission, and to be in compliance with the Articles, the FHA works hard to sustain a comprehensive resident-based Health, Safety, and Security Committee (HSS) to advise the Board of Directors on policies, programs, and services that will help to keep village residents healthy and safe.
 In addition to its communication with Fearrington residents, the HSS Committee maintains collaborative relationships with the Chatham County Emergency Management Division and 911, Emergency Medical Services (EMS/FirstHealth), the Chatham County North Chatham Fire Department, the Chatham County Sheriff’s Department, and the North Carolina Department of Transportation (NCDOT).

-The FHA Health, Safety, & Security program consists of the following four components managed by Warren Ort, the 2021-2022 FHA Board member overseeing Health, Safety, & Security matters.
+The FHA Health, Safety, & Security program consists of the following four components managed by Stephen Stewart, the current FHA Board member overseeing Health, Safety, & Security matters.

 - Emergency Preparedness maintains and promotes vital information related to emergency preparedness and individual/community/and County level emergency response.

 - Community Emergency Response Planning

 - Community Watch Information seeks to ensure that neighbors in Fearrington look out for one another and their property.
 In addition to its communication with Fearrington organizations, the committee maintains collaborative relationships with the Swim & Croquet Board, Fitch Creations, and the Chatham County Sheriff Department.